For an in-depth review of the basic capabilities of Screaming Frog, review my previous blog post.

-A connection must be made to the Google account that has access to the analytics or google search console account you wish to use, by giving app permission to the Screaming Frog tool to access your account and retrieve the data you desire.
+A connection must be made to the Google account that has access to Analytics or the Google Search Console account you wish to use by giving the app permission to the Screaming Frog tool to access your account and retrieve the data you desire.

 From here, once you have successfully connected, you can choose the Google Analytics Account, Property, View, Segment, and Date Ranges you wish to analyze.
 When the crawl is completed, Google Analytics and Google Search Console data is presented in corresponding tabs in the screaming frog tool.

 I hope you’ve enjoyed my two part tutorial on Screaming Frog.
 While you can find all of this information on other tools, Screaming Frog is unique because it compiles so much useful information in one place.
 Using all this data, it’s much easier to get a full understanding of a site’s success (or failure).
 Do you use Screaming Frog for some other inventive SEO data?
 Share in the comments!